-- The Local Government (Tana Toraja Regency) are required to start exploring their financial potential in order to be empowered and independent in terms of regional finance (not always dependent on the central government).
+1) The Local Government (Tana Toraja Regency) are required to start exploring their financial potential in order to be empowered and independent in terms of regional finance (not always dependent on the central government).
 With the limited condition of the Toraja community at that time, the potential that the government considered good enough to increase Local Original Revenue was by using the "Slaughter Tax".
 In addition, animal slaughter during traditional ceremonies can be used as a tax object because the number of animals slaughtered can be a measure of the welfare level of the person/family who slaughtered the animal (carrying out traditional ceremonies).
-In the context of tax philosophy, the imposition of animal tax that is directly proportional to the number of animals slaughtered during traditional ceremonies can support the achievement of tax justice. - 2) In order to maintain ecosystems (natural, animal, environmental and cultural) and environmental sustainability.
+In the context of tax philosophy, the imposition of animal tax that is directly proportional to the number of animals slaughtered during traditional ceremonies can support the achievement of tax justice.

+2) In order to maintain ecosystems (natural, animal, environmental and cultural) and environmental sustainability.
 The imposition of a tax on animal slaughter, particularly of buffaloes, at that time was expected to control the number of animals slaughtered.
+Supply chain network optimization can be done with the aim of minimizing the cost of agricultural commodity distribution (Marita, L., et al. 2021).
 Because the slaughter of animals during ceremonies, especially for buffaloes and pigs, has increased quite dramatically over time.

-Infact, when viewed from the aspect of aluk rules (which are the basis for the implementation of traditional ceremonies in the past), the number of animals slaughtered during traditional ceremonies has far exceeded what is regulated.
+Infact, when viewed from the aspect of aluk rules (which are the basis for the implementation of traditional ceremonies has far exceeded what is regulated.